 Other Leave– Other available types of leave are for specified events.

-Immediate Family (11) 5 non-consecutive days taken within 10 days of the death of; parent (in-law), child, spouse
+Immediate Family (11) 5 non-consecutive days taken within 10 working days of the death of; parent (in-law), child, spouse

-Near Relative (12) 3 non-consecutive days taken within 10 days of the death of; grandparent (in-law), sibling(in-law),grandchild, or a non relative residing in your home
+Near Relative (12) 3 non-consecutive days taken within 10 working days of the death of; grandparent (in-law), sibling(in-law),grandchild, or a non relative residing in your home

 Relative (13) 1 day to attend the funeral for relative; aunt, uncle, cousin, niece, nephew (all include in-laws)

 Funeral of Distant Relative (32) use of personal leave day if one is available.
 When no personal leave is available, lose ½ day’s pay